 What are adjuvants?

-Since the antigens alone in a subunit vaccine are not sufficient to produce high immunogenicity, non-immunogenic materials known as adjuvants are typically incorporated into the vaccine formulation to improve the immune response and enhance the efficacy of the vaccine.
+Since the antigens alone in a subunit vaccine are insufficient to produce high immunogenicity, non-immunogenic materials known as adjuvants are typically incorporated into the vaccine formulation to improve the immune response and enhance the vaccine's efficacy.

 Since then, several natural adjuvants have also been explored for their ability to enhance the immunogenicity of vaccines without causing toxicity or reactogenicity.
 In recent years, an increasing amount of attention has been dedicated to advancing the use of natural and synthetic polymers like chitosan, alginate, hyaluronic acid (HA), and poly(lactic-co-glycolic acid) (PLGA) as adjuvants in subunit vaccines.

 The first subunit vaccine to be approved for use in humans in the United States is the hepatitis B vaccine, which comprises hepatitis B virus surface antigens (HBsAg) that originate from the hepatitis B virus.
 Although the original hepatitis B subunit vaccine obtained HBsAg from the plasma of infected individuals, modern recombinant technology has allowed for these vaccines to be developed without requiring the use of human plasma samples.